sarelWeinberger/qwen-hebrew-finetuning/training/nemo/README.md

 ### Data

+> IMPORTANT: This assumes that you've read and understood the [data](#data) section above, to understand what the tokenized format is.

 It is *not* recommended to tokenize on these machines - these are heavy compute machines which aren't utilized well.
 Ideally, just copy the data into the data directory (once we move to FSx for Lustre - you can just point it to the other directory):

 ```bash